A Mac category report

 How we picked

-For each app we checked, as of April 2026: whether it still runs on current macOS, whether it is actually free or paid, whether the Mac build is first-class or an afterthought, and what specific use case it is best for.
-We excluded apps that have been unmaintained for years, apps that only technically run via Wine or a VM, and apps that are really iOS-only with a token Catalyst build.
+For each app we checked, as of July 13, 2026: whether its official page still offers a Mac version, whether it is free or paid, what its stated Mac requirements are, and what use case it is designed for.
+We excluded unavailable listings and apps that require Wine or a virtual machine.

-We know Paw-Paw deeply because we make it.
-For the other apps, we rely on their current public builds, store listings, and repos rather than pretending we put each one through a benchmark.
-If you spot something out of date, email us and we will fix it.
+We know Paw-Paw deeply because we make it and verified the current 0.1.9 download.
+The other entries are listing-verified: we checked current official store pages, project pages, and repositories, but did not independently install or benchmark every app.
+Prices and requirements can change; if you spot something out of date, email us and we will fix it.

 At a glance

-App Price Shape Reacts to typing Pets roam Native / Apple Silicon Open source
+App Price Shape Reacts to typing Pets roam Published Mac requirement Open-source licence

 1 Typing reactor